hfoxdotexe/HTML-Tests/README.md

 # Some cool HTML tests I guess
-Since COVID exists and I'm bored I'm making stuff in HTML that are maybe cool ig [The HTML Tests](html-tests.benerom.net/test-list)
+Since COVID exists and I'm bored I'm making stuff in HTML that are maybe cool ig<br>
+[The HTML Tests](html-tests.benerom.net/test-list)